pzwiernik/sta437/README.md

 ***

 ### Announcements:
+- Feb 27: I added an [appendix](#appendix-report-structure-and-guidelines-for-the-final-project) describing the structure for the final project paper.
 - Feb 21: The [final project](#final-project) is released.
 The deadline for submissions is April 1.
 - Feb 20: Midterm 1 results are out.
 - Feb 10: The midterm 1 with solutions is available: [Section 101](./exams/midterm1_101_sols.pdf), [Section 201](./exams/midterm1_201_sols.pdf).